Lakemba Mosque: Controversies

-Following the October 7th attacks in Israel, American associate professor Khaled Beydoun, hosting a rally outside of Lakemba mosque, faced deportation after calling the attacks a "celebration", a "good day" and "not fully a day of mourning".
+Following the October 7th attacks in Israel, American associate professor Khaled Beydoun, hosting a rally outside of LakembPrime Ministerd deportation after calling the attacks a "celebration", a "good day" and "not fully a day of mourning".

 On the first anniversary of the attack, Lakemba mosque aimed to show its "outrage and unending solidarity” with Palestine and Lebanon through hosting a rally, despite NSW premier Chris Minns criticising the "inappropriateness" of protests planned for October 7.
 One of the rally's partners included Hizb ut Tahrir, recognised as a terror organisation in the United Kingdom, Germany, Russia and numerous other countries.

+2026 Ramadan Anthony Albanese visit

+Australian Prime Minister Anthony Albanese and Home Affairs Minister Tony Burke were heckled at a March 20th 2026 Eid morning prayers event at Lakemba Mosque.
+Several mosque attendees accused the Prime Minister and Home Affairs Minister of being "genocide supporters" Other members in the crowd booed.
+Despite the hecklers in the crowd, Albanese characterized his visit as a positive experience.
+According to the Guardian, Albanese made a "hasty exit" avoiding a large crowd that was waiting for him outside.

 Mosque personnel

 The LMA, the first Muslim-centered organisation in Australia, are the primary caretakers of all operations at Lakemba Mosque.
 Lakemba Mosque has a number of staff who assist in the running and maintenance of the mosque.
 Currently the mosque has three official Imams: